facelessuser/coloraide/docs/src/markdown/colors/rec2100_pq.md

 ## Input/Output

+/// warning | CSS Support
+This color space is present the [Color HDR draft][css-color-hdr-1], but is not yet published in an official spec.
+If this goes into an official, published spec, the ID and/or format is likely to change depending on the final decision on format.
+We will likely keep the current format as a fallback for backward compatibility for some time.
+///

 Rec.
-2100 PQ is not supported via the CSS spec and the parser input and string output only supports the `#!css-color color()` function format using the custom name `#!css-color --rec2100-pq`:
+2100 PQ is not currently supported in the official CSS spec, only a draft, so the parsed input and string output format only supports the `#!css-color color()` function format using the custom name `#!css-color --rec2100-pq`:

 ```css-color
 color(--rec2100-pq r g b / a)  // Color function